TobiasNx/metafacturewiki/Data-lookup.md

 <javamap name="map-name" class="org.mydomain.MyMap" parameter1="xy" />
 ```

-`Map`s can also be added to Metamorph problematically in Java:
+`Map`s can also be added to Metamorph programmatically in Java:

 ```java
 //create a Map.
 Any object implementing Map<String, String> will do